February 4, 2025

 ~ We have a rich history over 100 years old.

-the USA, Canada, Switzerland and Poland.
+the USA, Canada, Switzerland, Italy, France, Poland and Australia.

 ~ Horse events are still included in Olympic Games.